 Yes, and examples include payday loans or pawn shop loans.
 You can get these loans without having your credit score checked, which may seem ideal if you have bad credit.
 They also don’t decrease your score due to a hard credit inquiry.
 The downside is these interest rates are extremely high, even reaching 400%, and they often have very short repayment terms and a variety of fees.

-Small personal loans can be a great option if you need financing, but not a lot.
+Small personal loans can be a great option if you need financing, but not if you need a considerable amount.
 While traditional personal loan amounts can range up to $100,000, small personal loan amounts are typically $2,500 or less, on average ranging from about $1,000 to $5,000.
 Some lenders even offer small personal loans as small as $500.

 Yes, small personal loan amounts are typically $2,500 or less, but they can range from about $1,000 to $5,000.
 Some lenders even offer small personal loans as small as $500.